builtbyvern/highspot-coding-exercise/README.md

 ## Vern's attmept at the Highspot Code Challenge

 What you'll find here is my attempt at satisfying the reqs for the Highspot Code Assessment.
+Publicly working link at https://highspot-and-vern.web.app/.

 ## Available Scripts